National First Ladies Day – Jun. 2, 2027

 National First Ladies Day FAQs

-Who is considered the first First Lady?
+What is the role of the First Lady?

 National First Ladies Day Activities